joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 |Defender is on higher ground?  |1 |
 |Defender is aware of attacker? |1 |

-2. Calculating potential energy is based on action type using the following table, which favors stance and use, not tools.
+2. Calculating potential energy is based on action type using the following table, which favors stance and tool use, not specific tool.
 3. Fast actions can be performed twice in a turn or round, players may choose to perform one of the two at reduced potential energy.
 4. When one fast action is taken, the difficulty remains the same and whole; when both fast actions are taken, difficulty is split evenly between the two.
 5. If splitting the difficulty results in fractions, the first is rounded down while the second is rounded up.